-- (1) The Parliament intends that a body or association that the ACMA is satisfied represents internet service providers should develop a single code (industry code) that: - (a) is to apply to internet service providers; and - (b) deals exclusively with the designated internet gambling matters. - (2) The Parliament intends that an industry code developed, or industry standard determined, under this Part is to be in addition to any codes developed, or standards determined, under Schedule 5 or 7 to the Broadcasting Services Act 1992. - (3) The Parliament intends that this Part does not, by implication, limit the matters that may be dealt with by any codes developed, or standards determined, under Schedule 5 or 7 to the Broadcasting Services Act 1992. - (4) The Parliament intends that the ACMA should make reasonable efforts to ensure that either: - (a) an industry code is registered under this Part before Part 3 commences; or - (b) an industry standard is registered under this Part before Part 3 commences.
+- (1) The Parliament intends that a body or association that the ACMA is satisfied represents internet service providers should develop a single code (industry code) that: - (a) is to apply to internet service providers; and - (b) deals exclusively with the designated internet gambling matters. - (2) The Parliament intends that an industry code developed, or industry standard determined, under this Part is to be in addition to any codes developed, or standards determined, under Division 7 of Part 9 of the Online Safety Act 2021. - (3) The Parliament intends that this Part does not, by implication, limit the matters that may be dealt with by any codes developed, or standards determined, under Division 7 of Part 9 of the Online Safety Act 2021. - (4) The Parliament intends that the ACMA should make reasonable efforts to ensure that either: - (a) an industry code is registered under this Part before Part 3 commences; or - (b) an industry standard is registered under this Part before Part 3 commences.